hleclerc/nsmake/README.md

 ## Speed

-* The task runner works as a **server**, dramatically reducing start-up time, and enabling consistency for parallel builds on the same target directories.
+* The task runner works as a **server**, dramatically reducing start-up time, and enabling consistency for parallel builds.
 * Tasks run in micro-services that can interact with the task runner to dynamically instantiate **subtasks in parallel**, enabling additional level of parallelism.
 * Deep in-memory and database caching: all the result of the idempotent tasks are **condensed and cached**, from the parsing results, to the dependency analyses, etc...